su35/SAS/Clinical/readme.txt

-This is a partial project code for practice, for the demo, for the memo.
+This is a partial project code for practice.
 The data get from the internet.

-Instead of the annotated CRF,  there is the CRF only.
-In the dictionary, the comments are short.
-So, it takes a lot of time to track and compare to understand the data and may miss-understand.
-Because this project is just for the demo, for fun, for a memo..., but not for submission.
+Since the incomplete in both documents and data(ex: no annotated CRF, no unit in data, and so on), the answer to any question is just guesswork.
+Furthermore, there were data errors during Deidentification.
+For example, subject NIDA-CSP-1025.157.471603 has been marked as completed the trial.
+However,  all methamphetamine data was missing.
+It took lots of time to track and compare to understand the data and may miss-understand.
+Because this demo project is not for submission.
 Therefore, there are only several domains that were created, and only the tables and graphs that applied in the original paper are created.

-The result is not a full match with the study result.
-This may be the data error during Deidentification.
-For example, subject NIDA-CSP-1025.157.471603 has been marked as completed the trial.
-However,  all methamphetamine data is missing
+The results are not a full match with the study results.
+This may be caused by the issue mentioned above.

 The files are organized as follows:
 SAS